adamheins/t/README.md

   system directories.
 * Prompts user for confirmation before removing multiple items.
 * Keeps deleted items for a configurable number of days before automatically permanently deleting them.
-Permanent deletion requires the `-f` flag and prompts for confirmation.
+Immediate permanent deletion requires the `-f` flag and prompts for confirmation.
-* Only deletes multiple files if no error occurs with any one of them.
+* Atomic removal: only deletes multiple files if no error occurs with any one of them.

 ## Install
 1. Clone this repository.